Certificate in Microbiota & Mucosal Health

 Clinical Exposure

-Rotations at ARUP Laboratories, GI clinics, and microbiota-focused biobanks including the MAGIC Biobank.
+Rotations through GI clinics, academic and commercial labs, and microbiota-focused biobanks, including the MAGIC Biobank.

 Curriculum